 Research focused on the process of sharing a tacit knowledge between a student teacher and its training teacher.
 It is the tacit knowledge which arose from the process of sharing.
-Tacit knowledge is highly individual, hardly expressible, arising from the subjective experience of the individual and reflected in his actions especially when dealing with unexpected situations and interpreted during self-reflection.
-The aim of the research is to identify tacit knowledge which student teacher and training teacher share.
+Tacit knowledge is highly individual, barely expressible, arising from the subjective experience of the individual and reflected in his actions especially when dealing with unexpected situations, and interpreted during self-reflection.
+The aim of this research is to identify tacit knowledge which student teacher and training teacher share.
 Sharing between student and training teacher is based on their mutual cooperation and shall be conducted in a model of collaborative apprenticeship.
-Training teacher approaches his experiential background in accordance with the positive development of the student teacher.
-Data was collected by in-depth interviews inspired by the method of clean language.
-The research revealed three categories of tacit knowledge, which have different meaning on the base of student‘s subjective theory.
+A Trainee teacher approaches his experiential background in accordance with the positive development of the student teacher.
+Data was collected through in-depth interviews inspired by the method of clean language.
+The research revealed three categories of tacit knowledge, which have different meanings on the base of student‘s subjective theory.
 These categories of tacit knowledge are basically made explicit by training teacher.
-The first category is the tacit knowledge that is part of not only the student's thinking, but it manifests itself in his/her acting.
-The second category is a category that is part of the student's thinking, and student has a positive attitude with this tacit knowledge, but is not demonstrated in his acting.
-The third category is the category that is in student thinking as well as acting, but the student has opposite view to this category of tacit knowledge.
-Each category is demonstrated on the data from the interviews.
-It is also presented how student teacher acquires teacher’s tacit knowledge with accordance of his/her subjective theory.
-As a conclusion, research revealed that acquired tacit knowledge needs lived experience.
+The first category is the tacit knowledge that is part of not only the student's thinking, but manifested in his/her acting.
+The second category is a category that is part of the student's thinking, where the student has a positive attitude surrounding this tacit knowledge, although this is not demonstrated in his actions.
+The third category is the category that is in student thinking as well as acting, but the student has an opposite view to this category of tacit knowledge.
+Each category is demonstrated in the data from the interviews.
+It is also presented how student teacher acquires teacher’s tacit knowledge in accordance with his/her subjective theory.
+In conclusion, research revealed that acquired tacit knowledge needs lived experience.

 Petr

-Banking industry is considerably more regulated, therefore supposedly more limited in its manoeuvre capacity, than other spheres of economy.
+The Banking industry is considerably more regulated, therefore supposedly more limited in its manoeuvre capacity, than other spheres of economy.
 However, even financial companies nowadays increasingly outsource and offshore their activities.
-The concept of shared services is a way of internal outsourcing when the destination of relocated activities remains within the organizational structure of a company in the form of shared services center but the relationship between this center and the rest of a company has features typical for outsourcing.
-The research question of this paper is: What are the motivations of the relocation of activities to the shared services center (SSC) and how the perceptions of these motivations by actors influence a process of the relocation?
-The paper is based on the first case study carried out in the framework of dissertation research which aims to explore the establishment of two shared services centres in two central European countries by two multinational banks domiciled in Western Europe.
+The concept of shared services is a way of internal outsourcing when the destination of relocated activities remains within the organizational structure of a company in the form of a shared services center, but the relationship between this center and the rest of the company has features typical for outsourcing.
+The research question of this paper is: What are the motivations of the relocation of activities to the shared services center (SSC) and how do the perceptions of these motivations by actors influence the process of relocation?

+This paper is based on the first case study carried out in the framework of dissertation research which aims to explore the establishment of two shared services centres in two central European countries by two multinational banks domiciled in Western Europe.
 The presented case study is based on twenty semi-structured interviews.
-I argue that the position of the SSC is initially extremely uncertain and instable which constrain the SSC’s management to embrace aggressive strategy in order to strengthen the SSC’s position.
-However, this strategy further reinforces the dynamics of the transfer of activities and leads to other form of implementation of empowered monitoring and controlling mechanisms experienced not only by the SSC but also by lower management and employees in the country of origin.
-On the basis of labour process theory I conclude that the main reason of shared services implementation is a management’s effort to enhance its control of labour process.
-This increase of control is related to increased intensity of work, increased division of labour and heightened job insecurity.
+I argue that the position of the SSC is initially extremely uncertain and instable which constrains the SSC’s management to embrace an aggressive strategy in order to strengthen the SSC’s position.
+However, this strategy further reinforces the dynamics of the transfer of activities and leads to other forms of implementation of empowered monitoring and controlling mechanisms experienced not only by the SSC, but also by lower management and employees in the country of origin.
+On the basis of labour process theory, I conclude that the main reason behind shared services implementation is the management’s effort to enhance its control of the labour process.
+This increase in control is related to the increased intensity of work, increased division of labour and heightened job insecurity.

 Vendula